 The latest Best Workplace for Diversity ranking tallies from the testimonies of our team members: Great Place to Work® used confidential surveys from over 4.8 million workers in the U.S. to come up with the 2019 FORTUNE list.

 Our Best Workplace for Diversity recognition is based on the trust of the women, LGBTQ people, people of color, people with disabilities, and older team members within our work-family.
 We’re grateful for this support, and we’re honored.

 Inclusion versus diversity: Yes, there’s a difference

 Cornerstone Home Lending started in Houston, Texas, in 1988.
-Today, the same co-CEOs, Mark Laird and Judy Belanger, retain ownership.
+Today, the same co-CEOs, Marc Laird and Judy Belanger, retain ownership.
 Thirty-one years have given us enough time to understand the demands of an ever-changing mortgage industry.
 Now, our reputation for team member integrity, high-trust customer service, and on-time 10-day closings precede us.

 When you know, you know.
 If you’re ready to work for the #1 mortgage lender on Glassdoor, get acquainted with our work-family.*

 Three decades of mortgage experience has also given us a good idea of what it takes to cultivate a strong work environment where team members feel like family.
 Diversity is an important first step, allowing our company to better represent our world’s spectrum of distinct demographics.